MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 <a name="section1a"> </a>
 ### Databases used by SharePoint Server

-The databases that are installed with SharePoint Servers 2016 and 2019 depend on the service applications that are used in the environment.
+The databases that are installed with SharePoint Servers (Subscription Edition, 2019, or 2016) depend on the service applications that are used in the environment.
 All SharePoint Server environments rely on the SQL Server system databases.
-This section provides a summary of the databases installed with SharePoint Servers 2016 and 2019.
+This section provides a summary of the databases installed with SharePoint Servers.
 For detailed database information, see [Database types and descriptions in SharePoint Server](../technical-reference/database-types-and-descriptions.md).

 Some SharePoint Server, SQL Server Database Engine, and SQL Server Reporting Services (SSRS) databases have specific location recommendations or requirements.
 For information about these database locations, see [Database types and descriptions in SharePoint Server](../technical-reference/database-types-and-descriptions.md).
 The **Quick reference guide: SharePoint Servers 2016 and 2019 Databases**, is available to download as either a [PDF](https://download.microsoft.com/download/7/9/7/79700E8E-9896-4657-B9E6-4940B295B71A/DBrefguideSPS2019_tabloid.pdf) or [Visio](https://download.microsoft.com/download/7/9/7/79700E8E-9896-4657-B9E6-4940B295B71A/DBrefguideSPS2019_tabloid.vsdx) file.